inspektor-gadget/website/blog/2024-09-30-introduction-to-gadgets.md

-First, this program checks if the current mount namespace inode id has to be filtered out (this is used to implement filtering by containers), then it collects the information to fill the event (only pid for now), and then calls gadget_submit_buf() helper to send the event to user space.
+First, this program checks if the current mount namespace inode id has to be filtered out (this is used to implement filtering by containers), then it collects the information to fill the event, and then calls `gadget_submit_buf()` helper to send the event to user space.

 ```c
 SEC("tracepoint/syscalls/sys_enter_openat")